 A biomathematical model for recreational sailing.
 How fatigue, circadian rhythm, and sleep debt affect cognitive performance on passage — and what you can do about it.

-Three decades of research across chronobiology, sleep medicine, maritime safety, and biomathematical modelling — distilled into what matters for recreational sailors.
+Three decades of research across chronobiology, sleep medicine, maritime safety, and biomathematical modelling — now extended with a two-state engine for multi-day offshore passages, and a coprime proof for short-handed watch rotations.

 After 17 hours without sleep, cognitive performance drops to a level equivalent to the legal drink-drive limit in most countries.
 A normal first night watch on a two-crew passage.